Turf Talk

 There are a lot of little white moths flying out of my lawn.
 What are they up to and should I be concerned?

-Most people refer to these moths as “paper moths” because they look like a light piece of paper blowing erratically in the wind.
-They are cause for some concern since these are sod webworm moths.
-As the moths flutter about, they drop eggs onto the lawn as they fly.
-Southern Manitoba can see as many as three generations of sod webworm beginning in early summer.
-These eggs will hatch and turn into the sod webworm larvae.
+These are often called “paper moths” because they look like a light piece of paper blowing erratically in the wind.
+They are not often cause for concern.
+There are literally hundreds of species of moths that look very much the same.
+There is only one moth that is of concern and this is sod webworm.
+Fully matured sod webworms become moths that drop eggs onto the lawn as they fly.
+These eggs hatch and turn into the sod webworm larvae.
 Sod webworms are white in colour with an orange head.
 They are about half an inch long.
-They chew off the roots of the grass plants in a layer between the soil and the thatch.
+They chew off the roots of the grass plants.
 The first symptom of serious damage is the appearance of small, dead, fist sized patches.
 The lawn in these damaged areas peels up quite easily when gently tugged.
-Peeling back the turf, several sod webworms are likely to be…
+Peel back the turf, and several sod webworms are likely to be seen.
+Keep the lawn…